-Developing an Engagement Strategy In fulfilling its aim of protecting the pensions of members' beneficiaries, the Forum assesses long-term environmental, social and governance risks and opportunities on a case-by-case basis to determine appropriate shareholder engagement strategies.
-LAPFF supports the UK Corporate Governance Code which states that the board should keep in touch with shareholder opinion in whatever ways are most practical and efficient.
+Developing an Engagement Strategy In fulfilling its aim of protecting the pensions of members' beneficiaries, the Forum assesses long-term ESG risks and opportunities on a case-by-case basis to determine appropriate shareholder engagement strategies.
+LAPFF supports the UK Corporate Governance Code, which states that the board should keep in touch with shareholder opinion in whatever ways are most practical and efficient.
 Forms of Engagement LAPFF uses various forms of shareholder engagement including voting, correspondence, one-on-one company meetings, issuing voting alerts, attending AGMs, participation in investor coalitions and submitting shareholder proposals, depending on the response of the company.
 Collaboration with other institutional investors The Forum is committed to collaborating with other institutional investors or investor bodies where this will further the fulfilment of the Forum's aims and mission, but also undertakes its own initiatives where appropriate.
 The importance of voting The Forum believes that voting is a core element of engagement and supports vote declarations prior to AGMs as well as the public disclosure of full shareholder voting records as soon as possible following meetings.
 Pooled Funds Pooled funds should be encouraged to facilitate pro rata voting and to explain publicly if and why they do not.
+Escalating the Forum's engagements LAPFF is committed to escalating engagements where progress is considered too slow or action inadequate.
 Shareholder relations Companies should disclose the share structure, voting rights and any other rights attached to each class of shares.
 Engagement with Fund Managers Trustees should hold fund managers accountable by regularly reviewing their performance and company engagement activities.